bboczeng/Nyxar/docs/order.rst

 	.. attribute:: StopLimit

 		Stop limit order.
 Stop limit order will become a limit order when the ticker price is lower/higher than the stop price for sell/buy orders.
+Note that whether to open a stop limit order is determined only by the ticker price.
+Slippage model is only effective in filling the order.